Paperback-iOS/website/src/help/contribution/extension-development/quickstart.md

    ```

 You are ready to start developing a source.
 When you think the source should be available for users, submit a pull request to one of our repository.

-:::: guide Repositories
-Please note each of our repositories has its own specificity.

-Check our [repositories list](/help/guides/adding-repos/#known-repositories) to figure where your source should be, all repositories are available on GitHub.

 ::: aside
 If you need help figuring to which repository you should submit your new pull request, don't hesitate to contact us.